New Clinical Document Software

 Login for Online Services

-We are encouraging all of our patients to use Patient Access online.
-If you haven’t registered for this service please contact the surgery to do so.
+We encourage all of our patients to use Patient Access for online services.
+If you haven’t registered for this service, please contact the surgery and we are able to help you set this up if needed.

 Non-urgent advice: eConsult

 Request an appointment online using eConsult Monday to Friday.
-All the requests submitted will be reviewed and receptionist will get back with response within 2 to 3 working days.
+All the requests submitted will be reviewed and we will aim to respond within 2 to 3 working days.
 Any medically urgent appointments will need to be booked on the day as per our appointment system.

 Non-urgent advice: Emergencies